stelzinga/MF/Management_Framework-Appendix.md

 Differential costs represent the difference between two alternatives including opportunity costs which are what you give up by choosing another alternative.
 Sunk costs are not relevant for decision making as they cannot be recovered at a later date.

 #### Running Costs vs Change Costs
 Another way of looking at Costs is to focus on those required for the Run to be maintained, vs those required to Change the Run.
-The former are Cojsts involved in Routines, and the latter are Costs involved in Projects.
+The former are Costs involved in Routines, and the latter are Costs involved in Projects.

 #### Observations
 Depending on the venture, names may be different.
 For example, Direct Costs, may be defined as Costs that are under the Direct Control of an Activity, rather than Directly related to a Service or Process.
 This in turn may be the consequence of corporate policies to allocate certain costs to certain Activities.